aherbert/gdsc-test/README.md

         cd gdsc-test
         mvn install

-	This will produce a gdsc-test-[VERSION].jar file in the local Maven repository.
+    This will produce a gdsc-test-[package]-[VERSION].jar file in the local Maven repository.
 You can now build the other packages that depend on this code.

 Legal